How much water do your plants need?

-Time of day: The best time to water is in the morning, when the sun is weakest, the ground is cool and the foliage will have a chance to dry if water ends up on the leaves.
+Time of day: The best time to water is in the morning when the sun is weakest and the ground is cool, so the foliage will have a chance to dry if water ends up on the leaves.
 Evening watering is not recommended because it encourages bugs, fungus, and disease.
 It also increases the risk of foliage not drying completely, which can cause problems.

 Duration: Don’t simply water your plants for 10 seconds, and then move on.
 Make it a practice to water deeply.
 This applies more to outdoor plants and to plants in larger pots.
 Let the water absorb into the soil and get to the roots.
 You should always have some amount of drainage from the bottom of the pot.
 This takes a little time, initially, but it will allow you to water less frequently.
 It will also encourage deeper root growth.
 This is true for many plants, including grass and trees, as well.
 Look at the size of a plant or shrub, see how much soil the plant is living in, and water accordingly.

 Where: Try to water directly at the base and root of the plants, but avoid getting the foliage (leaves) wet.
 Using irrigation systems that provide water at soil level is more efficient and also helps conserves water.
 Don’t use sprays that send water all over the foliage and to areas where it is not needed.
 The foliage doesn’t need water; the roots do!